 A drop in rental prices will force a property owner to sell.
 Some areas may start facing lower demand for rentals because of oversupply.
 Maybe new construction is popping up, but the population of renters is not growing.
 Therefore, there will be more competition for supply.
 As a result of this phenomenon, many property owners find it hard to rent their rental units at the original rates.

 The problem with a high supply of rental units is that landlords might have to lower their rental rates.
 Sometimes landlords might have to lose their rentals even though they paid large amounts of money for them only months before.
 The rental prices may drop so low that you'd find it hard covering maintenance costs, mortgages, and taxes.
 This is particularly true if you have a high interest rate on your rental property - depending on rates, you may not be able to refinance to obtain a lower rate and payment.
-Joust explains more on refinancing for investment property.

 Before you even consider lowering rental rates even further, take your time to study the real estate rental market trends.
 If things seem to be getting worse in the sense that your rental income continues to drop while the cost of other things goes up; it's best not to wait till it's too late.

-The Property Is Appreciating or Depreciating
+The Property Is Not Appreciating

 Some people always think that the value of their property will appreciate with time.
-While this might be true, it's presumptuous to say this for all properties.
+While this might be true, it's presumptuous to say this for all types and styles of rental properties.
 If the property is going down in value and you're not extorting your tenants at all, then you're making a loss on the rental income.
 It's a clear sign that you need to sell rental property before the value drops even further.
 Otherwise you may be forced to sell it later at a meager price.